 Euphorbia proteifolia, Tithymalus bupleurifolius

-Euphorbia bupleurifolia is a succulent that develops a fat brown caudex with spirally arranged tubercles, corky scars of fallen leaves, and a tuft of long green leaves at the growing tip.
-It grows up to 8 inches (20 cm) tall and 3 inches (7.5 cm) in diameter.
-Leaves are green, elliptic, and up to 6 inches (15 cm) long, and up to 0.8 inches (2 cm) wide.
+Euphorbia bupleurifolia is a small succulent that develops a fat brown caudex with spirally arranged tubercles, corky scars of fallen leaves, and a tuft of long green leaves at the top, resembling a pineapple.
+The stem grows up to 8 inches (20 cm) tall and 3 inches (7.5 cm) in diameter, usually unbranched or sometimes few-branched.
+Leaves are oblanceolate, up to 6 inches (15 cm) long, and up to 0.8 inches (2 cm) wide.
 Flowers are yellow-green at first, becoming reddish, up to 2.8 inches (7 cm) in diameter, cupped by two ovate bracts, and appear in the center of the tufted leaves on up to 2 inches (5 cm) long stalks in spring.